Luidog/node-red-contrib-filemaker/README.md

 The nodes in this project use [fms-api-client](https://github.com/Luidog/fms-api-client) to connect via the FileMaker Data API to FileMaker Server.
 The nodes that connect to FileMaker Server depend upon a configurable [client](https://github.com/Luidog/fms-api-client#client-creation) node.
 The client node uses [marpat](https://github.com/Luidog/marpat) to store and maintain FileMaker Data API session information in-memory.
 For security client configuration parameters are not exported with a flow.

-Once configured a client node will automatically create and maintain a Filemaker Data API session as needed.
+Once configured a client node will automatically create and maintain a FileMaker Data API session as needed.
 You are not required to call the [login](#login-node) or [logout](#logout-node) nodes in a flow.

-Each node can be configured to use either static or dynamic input parameters.
-Dynamic parameters may be read from either the `msg` property or the `flow` or `global` context.
+Each node can be configured to use either static or dynamic parameters.
+Dynamic parameters may be read from either the `msg` property or the `flow` and `global` contexts.
 The default output of each node is `msg.payload`.
 A node can also be configured to merge its output with any property on the `msg` object.

 :v: and :heart: - [Lui de la Parra](https://mutesymphony.com)